This is the multi-page printable view of this section. Click here to print.

 Onboarding of the Managed Detection and Response service commences with the activation of the Client’s Samurai tenant.
 Activation of the Client’s tenant will provide the Client with a link to online documentation and the access and instructions required in order to integrate with the Samurai platform.
 This includes:

-• Deploying Local Collector appliances;
+- Deploying Local Collector appliances;

-• Connecting telemetry sources (including logs, enrichment and other data sources); and;
+- Connecting telemetry sources (including logs, enrichment and other data sources); and;

-• Configuring integrations to client applications such as Endpoint Detection and Response, network security controls and other cloud-based platforms.
+- Configuring integrations to client applications such as Endpoint Detection and Response, network security controls and other cloud-based platforms.

 Within two business days of activation, NTT will host a Managed Detection and Response introductory conference call with the Client.
-This meeting will explain the onboarding process and will include an overview of the Samurai MDR application and configuration steps to be completed by the Client.
+This meeting will explain the onboarding process and will include an overview of the Samurai MDR portal and configuration steps to be completed by the Client.
 Follow-up progress calls may be scheduled to ensure setup progress and status.

 Within fourteen days of activation a Samurai MDR orientation conference call will be held with the Client which upon completion, Service Delivery will begin.
 This meeting will outline what to expect from the service including how SOC analysts will interact with the Client, overview of Security Incident Reports and how to utilize the Samurai MDR.